Lauricenia/Unit_2_Project_Lauricenia/README.md

 <details><summary>Development</summary>

  ## 8 lcds
- This program forms numbers from 0 to 1 with the leds using boolean.
+ This program forms numbers from 0 to 1 with the leds using boolean logic.

  ![](8 lcds.mov)